Nintendo: License guidelines

 The last rule was circumvented in several ways; for example, Konami, wanting to produce more games for Nintendo's consoles, formed Ultra Games and later Palcom to produce more games as a technically different publisher.
-This disadvantaged smaller or emerging companies, as they could not afford to start additional companies.
-In another side effect, Square Co. (now Square Enix) executives have suggested that the price of publishing games on the Nintendo 64 along with the degree of censorship and control that Nintendo enforced over its games, most notably Final Fantasy VI, were factors in switching its focus towards Sony's PlayStation console.
+This disadvantaged smaller or emerging companies, as they could not afford to start more companies.
+In another side effect, Square Co. (now Square Enix) executives have suggested that the price of publishing games on the Nintendo 64 along with the degree of censorship and control which Nintendo enforced over its games, most notably Final Fantasy VI, were factors in switching its focus towards Sony's PlayStation console.

 In 1993, a class action suit was taken against Nintendo under allegations that their lockout chip enabled unfair business practices.
 The case was settled, with the condition that California consumers were entitled to a $3 discount coupon for a game of Nintendo's choice.